 LaTeX is known for its beautiful typography.
-For example, it supports kerning (see Figure 11.1) and ligatures (see Figure 11.2), giving a typeface its finishing touch.
+For example, it supports kerning and ligatures, giving a typeface its finishing touch.
 Improved hyphenation, proper small caps, and proper justification are other features LaTeX offers that Word cannot do as well or without additional work.

 While Word has several tools inbuilt that support multiple languages (dictionary, basic grammar check, special characters, etc.), it is not designed to handle multiple languages at the same time.
 If you want to produce, for example, a German and an English version of your book, the best advice would be to use two separate documents and translate and compare them paragraph by paragraph.
 In LaTeX, a single document can contain multiple languages.
 To create a multi-language project, you can put each paragraph of the second (or third) language below the original language.
 This makes translation work more manageable and reduces work for synchronization when making revisions.
 This is possible by a simple switch command that uses all entries marked with either one language or with another.